skip to Main Content

 • Making the arts accessible to the public.

 d:mic/fac Festival was created in 2001 in response to the growing need to support mid-market independent dance artists.
 Performances were held at the old Dancemakers’ Studio from 2001- 2004 and at Winchester Street Theatre from 2004-2008; in 2009 the Betty Oliphant Theatre became our home.
 In 2009, we presented two Winnipeg based and two Toronto based artists over two weeks.
-This garnered four Dora Mavor Moore Award nominations and was voted Top Best Dance Series by NOW magazine.
+This garnered four Dora Mavor Moore Award nominations.

-In 2011, d:mic/fac Festival evolved into a repertory festival format with performances running at the Betty Oliphant Theatre in Toronto, featuring new and existing works by established and emerging choreographers working in Canada.
+In 2011, d:mic/fac Festival evolved into a repertory festival format with performances running at the Betty Oliphant Theatre in Toronto, featuring new and existing works by established to emerging choreographers working in Canada.

 Since its inception in 2001, d:mic/fac Festival has presented a cross-section of contemporary Canadian dance makers.